jddllwqa/Dstar/docs/README.md

 ## [Dstar.app](https://dstar.app/)

-> II is just the beginning.
+> II is just the beginning.When the sale is over, we will announce the Roadmap!